oracle/cloudtestdrive/AppDev/oke-rancher/vm.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway4.PNG)

+Then click on the Add Route Rules button.

 5. Add the following route to the Internet Gateway:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/internet-gateway5.PNG)

+Click on Add Route Rules button.

 Now the traffic is routed to the Internet, and we have access to port 443.